Privacy and Cookies Policy

 Accolade Wines has a commitment to privacy in accordance with the privacy laws applicable in the countries in which we operate and is committed to protecting and maintaining your privacy.

-We understand that when interacting with us the privacy and confidentiality of your personal information is important to you.
+We understand that when interacting with us the privacy of your personal information is important to you.
 That is why we are committed to safeguarding your personal information.

 1.0 Purpose of this Policy

-By providing personal information to us, you accept and consent to our collection, storage, use and disclosure of your personal information in accordance with this Policy.
+By using our websites and/or providing personal information to us, you accept and consent to our collection, storage, use and disclosure of your personal information in accordance with this Policy.

-Section 12 of this Policy details how to contact us in relation to privacy requests, inquiries or complaints.
+Sections 12 and 13 of this Policy details how to contact us in relation to privacy requests, inquiries or complaints.

 2.0 Definitions and Interpretation